An extended MMP algorithm: wavefront and cut-locus on a convex polyhedron: Conclusion

 \section{Conclusion}

-In the present paper, we have proposed a novel generalization of the MMP algorithm; it produces a real time visualization of the wavefront propagation and the cut-locus on a convex polyhedral surface $S$, and finally provides a nice planar unfolding of $S$ without any overlap, instantaneously and accurately.
-Here we consider {\em generic} source points, that is sufficient for our practical purpose, and indeed, that enables us to classify what kind of bifurcations arises in the wavefront propagation and makes the algorithm treatable enough.
+In the present paper, we have proposed a novel generalization of the MMP algorithm; it produces an interactive visualization of the wavefront propagation and the cut-locus on a convex polyhedral surface $S$, and finally provides a nice planar unfolding of $S$ without any overlap, instantaneously and accurately.
+Here we consider {\em generic} source points, that is sufficient for our practical purpose, and indeed, that enables us to classify what kind of geometric events arises in the wavefront propagation and makes the algorithm simple enough to be treated.
 A main idea is to introduce the notion of an {\em interval loop}, which is a new data structure representing the wavefront.
 It is propagated as the time (distance) $r$ increases.
 The computational complexity of our algorithm is the same as the original MMP, while our actual use is supposed for polyhedra with a reasonable size of number $n$ of vertices.
 We have successfully implemented our algorithm to computer -- it works well as expected and we have demonstrated a number of outputs.
 There is still large room for further development.